 If you don’t buy a license to use the photo, you legally have to pay royalties (a small percentage of each sale) to Getty images for using their product (Bernie’s photo on his chair).
 And if you don’t buy specific licensing for merchandising, you may be under even more legal fire 🔥

 If you don’t pay Getty royalties, they have every right to press charges and demand payment.
 Bernie himself does, too, as you’re illegally using an image of him to profit, without his consent.

 Note: Should you decide to sell stuff using the Bernie image, expect your store to get shut down by Etsy, no questions asked.

-But this is just one image that’s currently trending.
+But Bernie and Will Smith are just two examples of trending memes.
 What about other gray areas of Etsy copyright infringement?

 Copyright vs. trademark

 Before diving too deep, you must know the difference between copyright and trademarks.
 Both can be infringed upon, even when selling on Etsy.

 A copyright protects original works of creativity, such as books, articles, songs, and so on.